-Gretchen Busl, Texas Woman's University, Kara Lee Donnelly, University of Notre Dame, and Matthew Capdevielle, University of Notre Dame
+Gretchen Busl Texas Woman's University

+Kara Lee Donnelly and Matthew Capdevielle UNIVERSITY OF NOTRE DAME

 Abstract: In the past ten years, an increasing number of universities have begun organizing writing "camps," or full-week immersion experiences, in an effort to address the increased need to support graduate student writing.
 Outside of anecdotes and testimonials, we have previously had very little data about these camps' success.
-This study, conducted over the course of three such camps, attempts to address this lack by measuring graduate student writing confidence levels and self-regulation efforts both before and after attendance.
-An analysis of our results suggests that writing camps that include process-oriented programming result in small but meaningful improvements in attitudes and behaviors that positively affect graduate student writing.
+This study, conducted over the course of three such camps, attempts to address this lack of data by measuring graduate student writing confidence levels and self-regulation efforts both before and after attendance.
+An analysis of our preliminary results suggests that writing camps that include process-oriented programming result in small but meaningful improvements in attitudes and behaviors that positively affect graduate student writing.